MrShoenel/precondition-moop/notebooks/pareto-order.md

 Because vectors in the Pareto efficient solution space cannot be ordered completely ([Miettinen 2008](#ref-miettinen2008)), they are traditionally regarded as equally desirable (in the mathematical sense, that is).
-A decision maker (DM) is then consulted to pick a preferred solution.
+A decision-maker (DM) is then consulted to pick a preferred solution.
 Even worse, it may not be trivial to pick some most preferred solution, as the role of the chosen weights is misleading ([Roy and Mousseau 1996](#ref-roy1996theoretical)).
 The mathematical sense is,